-A birth defect is a health problem or a physical abnormality that a baby has at birth.
+About 3 to 4 percent of babies are born with some type of birth defect.
+A birth defect is a health problem or a physical abnormality.
 It can be very mild or severe.
 Some birth defects are life-threatening, in which case a baby may only live for a few months.
 Birth defects are also referred to as "congenital anomalies" or "congenital abnormalities."

 The Advanced Fetal Care Center is one of a handful of comprehensive fetal care centers in the United States, and the only one in New England.
 The AFCC treats, supports and manages complicated fetal anomalies.
 It's doctors were the world's first to perform life-saving cardiac interventions, such as treating heart problems in utero.
 The center is also advancing treatments for congenital diaphragmatic hernia, a condition in which a baby is born with a hole in the diaphragm or no diaphragm at all.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”